Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 2nd, among hash tags that are clearly biased towards certain sentiments, like "vote4XXXX" or "XXXXislier", those hash tags that express dislike are much more frequently used than those express supported.
 As a results, the corpus one could get in this way is heavily biased towards the "dislike" sentiment.
 For both candidates (trump and hillary), the number of tweets expressing dislike is easily ten times larger than that of support.

+Phase3 of this project will be built on Phase1 and Phase2 to generate some very interesting results.

+The two pictures below are generated using a 18-days' continous data set took in July 2016.
+It demonstrates, on a day-to-day basis, the top 10 most used tags' relevence to the two candidates (Trump and Hillary) as well as how the "most used tags in a specific day" fares when one stretches the time window into three weeks.
 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_relevence.gif)

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_HisCall.gif)